kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Perhaps my attendance at a government educational organization afforded me some safety which was now removed and so the porn-gang feeding-frenzy could really begin.
 - Bali was coming up too, and I needed prepping for that.
 - The Bali trip also probably afforded me a little bit of safety; some delay before they came in for the kill I expect.
-- One Saturday in April, I'm followed on a shopping trip to Iceland by a small wirey longish black-haired Spaniard who is hopping and dancing around as he tracks me around the isles.
+- One Saturday in April, I'm followed on a shopping trip to Iceland by a small wirey longish-black-haired Spaniard who is hopping and dancing around as he tracks me around the isles.
 - I'm followed on walks to Las Rotas, and random people say disparaging things about me as they walk past, laughing and jeering; they point and take photos of me.
 - Cars start beeping as they pass my apartment on Carrer Furs which is not a busy street.
 - Every night, someone runs their car engine outside my apartment as I'm trying to get to sleep.